outofcoffee/imposter/docs/scripting.md

 ## ResponseBehaviour object

-Your scripts have access to the methods on `com.gatehill.imposter.script.MutableResponseBehaviour`.
+Your scripts have access to the methods on `io.gatehill.imposter.script.MutableResponseBehaviour`.

 The ResponseBehaviour object provides a number of methods to enable you to control the mock server response: